tableau/connector-plugin-sdk/docs/manual-test.md

 1. Select your connector.
 In this example, the connector name is MariaDB.<br/>
 ![]({{ site.baseurl }}/assets/mt-wkbk-mariadb.png)

-1. Enter the required information to sign in.<br/>
+1. Enter the required information to sign in.
+Repeat as necessary to test all auth modes.<br/>
 ![]({{ site.baseurl }}/assets/mt-wkbk-signin.png)

 1. After you connect to the data source, you should be able to create a workbook and save it on the server.